bkusuma/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Ta-da!
+A GitHub blog!
 ---

+I wonder why they decided to call the technology behind this "Jekyll"?